KenDickey/Cuis-Smalltalk-ColorEditor/README.md

 Cuis-Smalltalk-ColorEditor
 ==========================
-Tested in Cuis 5.0 rev 3000
+Tested in Cuis 5.0 rev 3319

-Requires packages Cuis-Smalltalk-NamedColors and Cuis-Smalltalk-Morphic-Misc1.
+Requires packages NamedColors, Color-Aux, and Morphic-Misc1.

 To load the package
 ````Smalltalk